norbertkapuy/habitflow/README.md

 3. Import data from previous backups
 4. Use auto-backup feature for peace of mind

+### **Migrating to Database Backend**
+1. Start the Docker services (`./docker-manage.sh start`)
+2. Open the app at [http://localhost](http://localhost)
+3. If you have existing localStorage data, you'll see a migration prompt
+4. Click "Migrate to Database" for persistent storage
+5. Your data will be safely transferred with automatic backup

 ## 🌟 AI Features Deep Dive

 ### **Intelligent Habit Suggestions**